Last Updated on April 12, 2018

-- Passport or travel document with validity not less than 6 months with one blank page.
+- Passport or travel document with validity not less than 6 months with two opposite blank pages.

 - Visa Application Form completely filled out (download here For Delhi and For Chennai)

-- Two recent photographs (3.5x 4.5 cm) of the applicant (preferably not older than 3 months)
+- Two recent photographs against white background (3.5x 4.5 cm) of the applicant (preferably not older than 3 months)

-- Evidence of Transportation: Confirmed air ticket with complete tour itinerary.
+- Evidence of Transportation: Confirmed return air ticket with complete tour itinerary.

-- A complete list of all hotel reservation in Thailand.
+- A complete list of all hotel reservations in Thailand.
+If not for the entire duration, have the hotel reservations for initial 3-4 days at least.

 Update (May 15,2013): From Feb.2013 onwards, Thai Visa applicants at VFS Delhi and Chennai Center can also fill their applications online.
 However, these applications cannot be signed digitally.
 You have to take the print-out of this application form after filling all the details and manually sign it to submit at VFS center.
 Old offline application form is also acceptable as before.

-1. Photo Specifications: Color Photographs taken against a white or light blue background (my advice is white background) and Your full face should be visible.
+1. Photo Specifications: Color Photographs taken against white background and Your full face should be visible.
 The photograph should be taken without sunglasses and without a hat or any other head covering, unless you wear such an item because of your religious beliefs or ethnic background.

 2. For Visa on Arrival only one photograph is required.

 3. In case of travel to Thailand with tourist visa, a confirmed return air ticket is required.
 If you want a transit visa, then a confirmed onward air ticket is necessary.
-However, if you want to enter in Laos, Cambodia or in Malaysia from Thailand by road, then an application on A4 size paper stating your onward travel to these countries is required.
-The application should be addressed to The Royal Thai Embassy.
+However, if you want to enter in Laos, Cambodia or in Malaysia from Thailand by road, then a statement on A4 size paper stating your onward travel to these countries is required.
+The statement should be addressed to The Royal Thai Embassy.

 Please Note: If required, you may be requested to bring additional documents by The Royal Thai Embassy / Consulate.